rustbridge/rusty-snake-book/src/14-modularization.md

 ## Creating Modules

-Since this project will be bigger then  a couple of lines of code, things will be more organised if we split it up into modules.
-To do this, make a new folder in inside the `src` folder, and call it `lib`.
+As this project will be bigger than just a couple of lines of code, things will be more organized if we split it up into modules.
+To do this, make a new folder inside the `src` folder, and call it `lib`.
 Inside `lib`, create `mod.rs` and `types.rs`.

 ```plain
 .